jorgenpt/MiniSDLCPP/README.md

 ## Motivation

-[Many][other1] [other][other2] [projects][other3] have created
+Many other projects (e.g. [SDLPP][sdlpp], [RAGE::SDL][ragesdl],
-[wrappers][other4] for SDL in C++, and I've never used any of them, even though I've ported large C++ game engines of commercial studios to SDL.
+[SDLmm][sdlmm], [sdlxx][sdlxx]) provide C++ wrappers for SDL, and I've never used any of them even though I've ported large C++ game engines of commercial studios to SDL.
+Most wrappers attempt to wrap the entire API of SDL, which means they almost always end up with one or more of these
-Most C++ wrappers attempt to wrap the entire API of SDL, which means they almost always end up with one or more of these problems:
+problems:

- * Not having complete or up-to-date API coverge.
+ * Not having complete or up-to-date API coverage.
  * Not having good documentation.
  * Requiring re-learning the SDL API if you've used the C API before.
  * Adding another chunky dependency on top of SDL.
  * Complicating debugging by adding more layers between you and the API.
  * Introducing bugs by adding more complexity.

-SDL is used by [a large number of commercial games][games], and has a thriving community of contributors.
+SDL is used by [a large number of commercial games][sdl-games], and has a thriving community of contributors.
 Odds are that your C++ wrapper of the day can't say the same.

 In my opinion, SDL's API is straight forward and does not need to be